-- CBD can effect Tumor ID-1 gene expression — CBD can significantly decrease Id-1 expression in metastatic breast cancer cells leading to the down-regulation of tumor aggressiveness (again facilitating cancer cell death and making cancer cells significantly less invasive).
+- CBD can affect Tumor ID-1 gene expression — CBD can significantly decrease Id-1 expression in metastatic breast cancer cells leading to the downregulation of tumor aggressiveness (again facilitating cancer cell death and making cancer cells significantly less invasive).

 Perhaps a more important benefit of CBD in the near term, is how CBD can improve the effectiveness of certain chemotherapy agents and/or radiation therapy.
 In the long term, there are numerous benefits of CBD to help keep your dog healthy and limit the high-statistical relapse that occurs with canine cancer.

 Cancer is the leading cause of death in dogs over the age of 10–but half of all cancers are curable it caught early.
 Invariably, the sooner you find and diagnose cancer, the better chance you have at fighting if off and prolonging your dog’s life.